soumikmohianuta/Doodle-Drawing-Interface/README.md

 # Doodle-Drawing-Interface

-Drawing interface used to collect [Doodle to UI Dataset] (https://github.com/soumikmohianuta/UI-Element-Sketches).
+Drawing interface used to collect [Doodle to UI Dataset](https://github.com/soumikmohianuta/UI-Element-Sketches).

 Run the app.py script and hit http://127.0.0.1:5000/ on the browser to use the drawing interface.